IBM-Bluemix-Docs/containers/cs_annotations.md

   <tr>
   <td><a href="#keepalive-requests">Keepalive requests</a></td>
   <td><code>keepalive-requests</code></td>
-  <td>Configure the maximum number of requests that can be served through one keepalive connection.</td>
+  <td>Set the maximum number of requests that can be served through one keepalive connection.</td>
   </tr>
   <tr>
   <td><a href="#keepalive-timeout">Keepalive timeout</a></td>
   <td><code>keepalive-timeout</code></td>
-  <td>Configure the time that a keepalive connection stays open on the server.</td>
+  <td>Set the maximum time that a keepalive connection stays open on the server.</td>
   </tr>
   <tr>
   <td><a href="#upstream-keepalive">Upstream keepalive</a></td>
   <td><code>upstream-keepalive</code></td>
-  <td>Configure the maximum number of idle keepalive connections for an upstream server.</td>
+  <td>Set the maximum number of idle keepalive connections for an upstream server.</td>
   </tr>
   </tbody></table>